 Paul Rebillot publishes The Hero’s Journey: Ritualizing the Mystery in Spiritual Emergency: When Personal Transformation Becomes a Crisis, edited by Stanislav and Christina Grof.

 Paul Rebillot publishes The Call to Adventure: Bringing the Hero’s Journey to Daily Life with a foreword by Stanislav Grof.
 This book describes in details the specificities and dynamics of The Hero’s Journey workshop.
 It caters particularly to the needs of facilitators.

 The Call to Adventure is translated and published in German under the title Die Heldenreise.

-Publication of Ritual Theatre edited by Claire Scrader and with a chapter dedicated to Paul Rebillot’s approach under the title Paul Rebillot’s Modern Day Rites of Passage.
-(Ritual Theatre is edited by Claire Scrader, the author of the chapter regarding Paul Rebillot is Steve Mitchell.)
+Publication of Ritual Theatre edited by Claire Scrader, including a chapter by Steve Mitchell dedicated to Paul Rebillot’s approach under the title Paul Rebillot’s Modern Day Rites of Passage.

 Second edition of Rebillot's book under the title The Hero's Journey.